-It is the intent that ECMs incorporated by the project will meet the maximum payback period criterion stated below.
-It is recognized however that projects may need to incorporate some ECMs that do not strictly meet the maximum payback criterion in order to exceed ASHRAE 90.1 by 30 percent.
+It is the intent that ECMs incorporated by the project will have payback periods less than the maximum payback periods stated below.
+It is recognized however that projects may need to incorporate some ECMs with longer than the maximum payback periods in order to exceed ASHRAE 90.1 by 30 percent.